A look at the Hubble speed from first principles: Results

 \section{Results}

-With the procedure just outlined, we reconstruct the statistical distribution of $d_A(z)$ and $H_0d_L(z)$ as inferred directly from the data.
-These distributions can then be combined, based on~Eq.(\ref{eq.eta_CC_SNIA_BAO_actual}), to obtain the distribution of $H_0$ for each data point, as shown in~\autoref{fig.h0_post}.
-Combining all the seven reconstructed $H_0$, we derive a tight constraint on the value of the Hubble constant with $\sim 2\% $ accuracy, $H_0 = 68.5 \pm 1.5 $ Km/s/Mpc.
-Our result is competitive with current measurements from~\cite{Aghanim:2018eyx,Riess:2016jrr,Riess:2019cxk,Birrer:2020tax,Pesce:2020xfe} however, crucially, it does not rely on the use of any cosmological model nor on calibration.
+Combining all the seven reconstructed $H_0$, we derive a $2\%$ constraint on the value of the Hubble speed, $H_0 = 68.5 \pm 1.5 $ km/s/Mpc.
+Our result is competitive with current measurements from~\cite{Aghanim:2018eyx,Riess:2016jrr,Riess:2019cxk,Birrer:2020tax,Pesce:2020xfe}, and robust to a revision of the systematics in CC measurements~\cite{Moresco:2020fbm} as we discuss in Appendix \ref{App.CCH}.
+Our value for $H_0$ is in $2.5\sigma$ discrepancy with the value of SH0ES~\cite{Riess:2019cxk} and around $1\sigma$ away from the Planck result.
+In the following we will elaborate more on both these aspects, as they crucially unveil important insights on the calibration of SNIa and on possible new physics.

-Our value for $H_0$ is in $2.5\sigma$ discrepancy with the value inferred by the SH0ES collaboration and around $1\sigma$ away from the Planck result.
-In the following we will elaborate more on both these aspects, starting from the latter.
+From our value of $H_0$, we infer the SNIa absolute magnitude $ M_B = -19.355 \pm 0.054$, in $2.5 \sigma$ tension with the calibrated magnitude of SH0ES \ie $M_B = -19.22 \pm 0.04$.
+This discrepancy can be traced back to a constant systematic offset in the SNIa calibration of $|\delta M| = 0.138 \pm 0.067$ consistent with the results of~\cite{Efstathiou:2020wxn,Mortsell:2021nzg,Camarena:2019rmj}.
+Our result is in perfect agreement with the $H_0$ measurement from TRGB~\cite{Freedman:2019jwv,Freedman:2020dne} and suggests that the discrepancy with SH0ES may just be related to an unaccounted-for systematics in the SNIa calibration via Cepheids.

-In obtaining our result we used all the BAO data points even though the points at higher redshift fall outside the range of CC and SNIa and are therefore more prone to kernel-dependent results.
-By looking at the means of the distributions in~\autoref{fig.h0_post}, it is clear that the two points at higher redshifts give a very low mean value for $H_0$, and this effectively lowers the final, combined value.
+In obtaining our result for $H_0$, we used all the BAO data, even though the Lyman-$\alpha$ points fall outside the redshift range of CC and SNIa and are therefore more prone to kernel-dependent results.
+By looking at the means of the distributions in~\autoref{fig.h0_post}, it is clear that these two points give a very low mean value for $H_0$, and this effectively lowers the final, combined value.
 Their contribution to the total error is instead negligible.
-We checked that the drop in the value of $H_0$ is not a feature introduced by the kernel choice \ie it is there for all the kernels we employed for our GPMC.
-Removing those two points, we obtain a slightly higher value of the Hubble constant with a similar accuracy \ie $H_0 = 69.5 \pm 1.7$ Km/s/Mpc.
-We will refer to this constraint as \emph{conservative} and hereafter we will quote it as our main result.
+We checked that the drop in the value of $H_0$ is not a feature introduced by the kernel choice.
+Removing those two points, we obtain a slightly higher value of the Hubble constant with a similar precision \ie $H_0 = 69.5 \pm 1.7$ km/s/Mpc.
+We will refer to this constraint as {\it conservative} and hereafter we will quote it as our main result.